pranabekka/pranabekka.github.io/content/pubnotes.md

 or the name/ID of the person who created it.

-It's sort of like a paper note or letter: at the most basic level you can write "Left food in microwave" on a sticky note and put it on the fridge, or you could take it a bit further by writing your name at the end.
+It's sort of like a paper note or letter: in its simplest form you just write "Left food in microwave" on a sticky note and put it on the fridge, or you could take it a bit further by writing your name at the end, or even other details like a deadline.

 <!-- ![image of sticky note with various degrees of content]() -->